peteroupc/peteroupc.github.io/randomgendoc.md

      |      Estimates the mean of a random variable lying in [0, 1].
      |      This is done using gbas and a "coin" that returns 1 if a random uniform [0, 1]
      |      number is less the result of the given function or 0 otherwise.
-     |      coin: A function that returns 1 (or heads) with unknown probability and 0 otherwise.
+     |      coin: A function that returns a number in [0, 1].
      |      k: See gbas.
      |
      |  geoellipsoid_point(self, a=6378.137, invf=298.2572236)